AS/ISAF Offshore Safety and Sea Survival

 - Personal safety equipment

-- Heavy weather handling (storm sails, drogues, crew routines)
+- Heavy weather tactics (storm sails, drogues, crew routines)

 - Man overboard prevention and recovery

-- Practical pool session with liferafts and lifejackets
+- Practical pool training with liferafts and lifejackets

-- Search and rescue (SAR) organisation and methods
+- Search and Rescue (SAR) systems and procedures

 - Communications equipment (VHF, GMDSS, SATCOM)

-This course is delivered by an experienced Australian Sailing / ISAF-accredited instructor.
-All necessary equipment is provided.
+This course is delivered by an experienced instructor accredited by Australian Sailing and World Sailing.
+All necessary safety equipment is provided.

-The course takes place in our dedicated training room at Middle Harbour Yacht Club, with the live flare drill conducted on the marina.
+Training is held in our dedicated classroom at Middle Harbour Yacht Club, with the live flare drill conducted on the marina.

-The pool session is held at the Wharinga Aquatic Centre in French's Forest.
+The practical pool session will take place at the Wharinga Aquatic Centre in French Forest.

 What's included